 What is Pad Kra Pao?

-In Thai, the word 'pad' means 'stir-fry' and 'kra pao' means 'holy basil'.
-It's also the unofficial national dish of Thailand as it's beloved among Thai locals!
+In Thai, the word "pad" means "stir-fry" and "kra pao" means "holy basil".
+It's often considered an unofficial national dish of Thailand because it's beloved by Thai locals!

-You can also add veggies to this dish - try adding 1 cup of chopped green beans to the stir-fry after the meat has browned!
+Sometimes I like adding vegetables to this dish for fiber - try adding 1 cup of chopped green beans to the stir-fry after the meat has browned!

 Ingredients & Substitutes